Paul Ifill: Wairarapa United

 On 2020 Paul Ifill return to football to play for Central League side Wairarapa United.

 Christchurch United

 In November 2021, Ifill signed for Southern League side Christchurch United as a player coach.

 Coaching career

 In 2015, Ifill took on a player/ coach role at Wairarapa United in the Men's Central League.
 He runs this alongside his two Paul Ifill Football Academies in Nelson and Masterton.

 In February 2021, Ifill was appointed coach of the Samoa women's national football team.

 In November 2021, Ifill was appointed as the head coach of Christchurch United Football Club.
+In which time his side won back to back Southern League Titles.
+Also the 2023 Chatham Cup defeating Melville United on Penalties.
+Ifill stepped down from Christchurch United at the end of the season and moved to become the Director of Football (DoF) at Wellington Olympic.

 International career

 Ifill plays internationally for Barbados due to parental nationality and played in two World Cup qualifying games for Barbados in June 2004 against St Kitts & Nevis.
 He was recalled to the squad for three Caribbean Nations Cup 2007 Group B fixtures against St Kitts and Nevis, Antigua & Barbuda and Anguilla at the Antigua Recreation Ground.
 On 24 September 2006, he scored a hat-trick for Barbados during their 7–1 Gold Cup qualifying victory over Anguilla at the Antigua Recreation Ground.

 Ifill was recalled for Barbados' semifinal Group G, in which he scored twice in three games, as the hosts advanced to the finals, in Trinidad and Tobago, in January 2007.

 He scored all his international goals for Barbados in the 2006–07 Caribbean Nations Cup, the qualification tournament for the 2007 CONCACAF Gold Cup.
 Ifill captained his country against USA in two 2010 World Cup qualification matches, which Barbados lost 9–0 on aggregate.

 Ifill was forced to retire from international football in 2010, when a representative of the Barbados Football Association lost his passport.